 What’s on offer in Fremantle

-Pier 21’s short stay apartments in Fremantle are perfectly positioned to explore the many attractions of vibrant Fremantle and nearby Perth.
+Pier 21’s apartments in Fremantle are perfectly positioned to explore the many attractions of vibrant Fremantle and nearby Perth.
 The very beautiful Rottnest Island departure wharf is easy to get to from the hotel.

 Offering something for everyone, Fremantle features an eclectic mix of vibrant cafes, bars and nightclubs along with nationally significant museums Our favourites are National Maritime Museum, Ship Wreck Gallery and Fremantle Arts Centre.